bjornburton/ChampBot2016/README.md

 Champ-like ROV, with brief submersion capability, designed to meet the demands of the Champlain Mini Maker Faire's Champbot Challenge of 2016.

-Team Name: <Tany>
+Team Name: Tanny

-Team Members: Father and son, so far
+Team Members: Father and son

-This project will be on a very tight budget but the intent is to win!
+This project will be on a tighter budget that last year!